We provide expert advice, practical support and campaign for single parents

 Offers information and advice concerning applications/ renewals for child tax credit and working tax credit.

 While the forums are a great place to share experiences, talk through what’s going on in your family’s life and get another person’s perspective on things, there are certain situations where expert help is needed and quickly.
 In this section you can find details of organisation that have experience in giving you the specific help you need.

-All of these organisations listed here provide their services for free but some organisations may charge you for the telephone call.
+All of these organisations listed here provide their services for free in the first instance.

 Get chatting and meet new single parent friends in the Gingerbread online forums